HackYourFuture/JavaScript2/Week1/MAKEME.md

 </html>
 ```

-Add a script tag to the bottom of the HTML body.
+1. Add a script tag to the bottom of the HTML body.
-(In the JavaScript) Change the body tag's style so it has a font-family of "Arial, sans-serif".
+2. (In the JavaScript) Change the body tag's style so it has a font-family of "Arial, sans-serif".
-(In the JavaScript) Replace each of the spans (nickname, fav-food, hometown) with your own information.
+3. (In the JavaScript) Replace each of the spans (nickname, fav-food, hometown) with your own information.
-Iterate through each li and change the class to "list-item".
+4. Iterate through each li and change the class to "list-item".
-(In the HTML head) Add a style tag that sets a rule for .list-item to make the color red.
+5. (In the HTML head) Add a style tag that sets a rule for .list-item to make the color red.
-Create a new img element and set its src attribute to a picture of you.
+6. Create a new img element and set its src attribute to a picture of you.
 Append that element to the page.

-### 3. The Logo Hijack
+### 3. The logo hijack

 No homepage is safe from the logo bandit!

-Open up www.google.com in Chrome or Firefox, and open up the console.
+Everytime he sees a Google Logo he replaces it with a logo from HackYourfuture instead: https://www.hackyourfuture.dk/static/logo-dark.svg.

+In this exercise you're expected to write a JavaScript function that can be executed in the console of the [Google website](https://www.google.com).

+1. Inside a JavaScript file, called `hijackGoogleLogo.js`, create a function called hijackGoogleLogo
-Find the Google logo and store it in a variable.
+2. Find out how to select the element that contains the Google logo, and store it in a variable
-Modify the source of the logo IMG so that it's a Yahoo logo instead.
+3. Modify the source and sourceset of the logo so that it's replaced by the HackYourFuture logo instead
-Find the Google search button and store it in a variable.
-Modify the text of the button so that it says "Yahooo!" instead.

-### 4.
+### 4. What's the time?

-Write the code necessary to do the following:

-Select the section with an id of container without using querySelector.
-Select the section with an id of container using querySelector.
-Select all of the list items with a class of "second".
-Select a list item with a class of third, but only the list item inside of the ol tag.
-Give the section with an id of container the text "Hello!".
-Add the class main to the div with a class of footer.
-Remove the class main on the div with a class of footer.
-Create a new li element.
-Give the li the text "four".
-Append the li to the ul element.
-Loop over all of the lis inside the ol tag and give them a background color of "green".
-Remove the div with a class of footer.
+Why wear a watch when you can check the time, live in your webpage?

+1. Create an empty HTML file, called `time.html`
+2. Create a JavaScript file called `showCurrentTime.js` and include it in the HTML file
+3. Inside the JS file, write a function that adds the current time to the webpage.
+Make sure it's written in the HH:MM:SS notation (hour, minute, second).
+Hint: use `setInterval()` to make sure the time stays current
+4. Have the function execute when it's loading in the browser

 ### 5. The cat walk